Reading

 Implementation

-As a Power of Reading school, reading is embedded across all areas of the curriculum and high quality texts form the springboard for our cross curricular topic learning.
-We recognise that teaching reading is a “complex, incremental process in which every lesson is a tiny contribution to something vast”.
+Reading is embedded across all areas of the curriculum.
+We recognise that teaching reading is a complex, incremental process in which every lesson is a tiny contribution to something vast”.
 (Such.
 C, 2021 The Art and Science of Teaching Primary Reading)

-Our teaching of reading has two main strands:
+Our teaching of reading across the school has two main strands:

-Reading comprehension: Gaining meaning from the written word is closely correlated to children’s spoken language skills which is why at Cotham Gardens we have developed our curriculum to put quality texts and spoken language at the heart of our curriculum through the Power of Reading.
+Reading comprehension: Gaining meaning from the written word is closely correlated to children’s spoken language skills which is why at Cotham Gardens we have developed our curriculum to put quality texts and spoken language at the heart of our curriculum.

 Reading comprehension is taught from the first days in YR right through the school, in dedicated reading lessons and also as part of our wider English curriculum and cross curricular learning.
 Teaching is a mixture of explicit strategies as well as ensuring we offer a language rich, enabling environment.